 - i.
-Estimate of useful lives of property, plant and equipment and port concession rights with finite lives. - of cash-generating units. - techniques.
+Estimate of useful lives of property, plant and equipment and port concession rights with finite lives. - of cash-generating units. - iii.
+Estimate of fair value of derivatives for which an active market is not available, is computed using various generally accepted valuation techniques.
 Such techniques require inputs from observable markets and judgements on market risk and credit risk. - iv.
 Estimates of cost to complete the projects for the purpose of valuation of the properties held for development and sale and investment properties under construction. - v.
 Estimate of level of probability of a contingent liability becoming an actual liability and resulting cash outflow based on the information available on the reporting date. - vi.
 Estimate to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits together with future tax planning strategies. - vii.
 Estimate to measure expected credit losses for financial assets. - viii.
 Estimate required by actuaries in respect of discount rates, future salary increments, mortality rates and inflation rate used for computation of defined benefit liability. - ix.
 Judgement in calculating the appropriate discount rate and lease term. - x.
-Judgement is required in determine whether or not a contract contains a lease. - xi.
-Judgement is required on recognition of an identifiable intangible asset separate from goodwill in case of business combination at its estimated fair value.
+Judgement is required in determine whether or not a contract contains a lease. - estimated fair value.
 This is based on information available and management's expectations on the date of acquisition. - xii.
 Judgement is required for consolidation of entities in which the Group holds less than 50% shareholding and non-consolidation of entities in which the Group holds more than 50% shareholding (refer to note 27). xiii.Judgement is required to determine whether or not the Group has significant influence over an investee. xiv.Judgement is required in determining the worldwide provision for income taxes.